awsdocs/amazon-efs-user-guide/doc_source/performance-tips.md

 + **Amazon EC2 Instances** – Applications that perform a large number of read and write operations likely need more memory or computing capacity than applications that don't\.
 When launching your Amazon EC2 instances, choose instance types that have the amount of these resources that your application needs\.
 The performance characteristics of Amazon EFS file systems don't depend on the use of EBS\-optimized instances\.
 + **Encryption** – Amazon EFS supports two forms of encryption, encryption in transit and encryption at rest\.
 This option is for encryption at rest\.
 Choosing to enable either or both types of encryption for your file system has a minimal effect on I/O latency and throughput\.

-For information about the Amazon EFS limits for total file system throughput, per\-instance throughput, and operations per second in General Purpose performance mode, see [Amazon EFS Quotas and Limits](limits.md)\.
+For information about the Amazon EFS limits for total file system throughput, per\-instance throughput, and operations per second in General Purpose performance mode, see [Amazon EFS quotas and limits](limits.md)\.